samarkand-fr/next-movie/README.md

    - Open http://localhost:3000 in your browser.

 ## Usage
-Navigate through the app to explore popular movies and search for specific movies using the search box.
+- Navigate through the app to explore popular movies
+- Search for specific movies using the search box.
-Click on a movie to view detailed information.
+- Click on a movie to view detailed information.
-Toggle between light and dark mode using the theme switcher.
+- Toggle between light and dark mode using the theme switcher.